-When you work with an advisor to help you develop your financial plan, you not only tap into the advisor’s knowledge and expertise, but you also establish a relationship with someone who can help you shepherd your financial future.
-A good advisor becomes your planning partner, your financial coach, your disciplinarian, a mediator and, in some cases, a life-long friend.
+When you work with an advisor to help you develop your financial plan, you’ll tap into their knowledge and expertise.
+You’ll also establish a relationship with someone who can help shepherd your financial future.
+A good advisor becomes your planning partner, your financial coach, your disciplinarian and mediator.
+And in some cases, a life-long friend.

 If you work with a financial professional, you can expect:

-Of course, you would expect a professional to bring expertise to the relationship, to know all the things you don’t know about matters such as registered retirement savings plans (RRSPs) and tax-free savings accounts (TFSAs), about mutual funds and insurance and what type is best in which situation.
-Those are table stakes.
+Of course, you’d expect a professional to bring expertise to the relationship.
+To know all the things you don’t know about matters such as registered retirement savings plans (RRSPs) and tax-free savings accounts (TFSAs).
+Or about mutual funds and insurance and what type is best in which situation.
+That’s an advisor’s minimum knowledge.

 An advisor brings other benefits to the relationship, as well.
-A good advisor will poke and prod the way a doctor does, explains Sun Life Financial advisor Brian Burlacoff1, who has been forging relationships with clients at Burlacoff Financial Services Inc. in Toronto since 1989.
-“A doctor listens to your symptoms and asks questions about symptoms you may not have known you had,” he says.
-That way, he or she gets a picture of your physical health.
-Similarly, an advisor asks questions to get a clear picture of your financial health.
+A good advisor will poke and prod the way a doctor does, explains Sun Life Financial advisor Brian Burlacoff.1 He's been forging relationships with Clients at Burlacoff Financial Services Inc. in Toronto since 1989.
+“A doctor listens to your symptoms,” he says.
+“Often the doctor will ask questions about symptoms you may not have known you had,” he says.
+That way, they get a picture of your physical health.
+In the same way, an advisor asks questions to get a clear picture of your financial health.

-“We want the whole picture,” emphasizes Jacqueline Meunier2, a Sun Life Financial advisor in Barrhead, Alberta, northwest of Edmonton.
+“We want the whole picture,” emphasizes Jacqueline Meunier,2 a Sun Life Financial advisor in Barrhead, Alberta, northwest of Edmonton.
 “A professional advisor looks at everything,” she says.
-He or she asks questions such as: Are you a member of the ‘sandwich’ generation juggling growing children and aging parents?
+Advisors ask questions such as: Are you a member of the ‘sandwich’ generation juggling growing children and aging parents?
 Do you have a child with a disability?

 Those questions — answered honestly — become the groundwork for your financial plan.
 From there, you and your advisor can determine your goals and set your priorities.
-Then, the advisor can bring his or her knowledge to bear and help you develop a financial plan, which becomes your road map for reaching those goals.
+Then, the advisor can bring knowledge and expertise.
+These will help you develop a financial plan, which becomes your roadmap for reaching your goals.

 It’s one thing to have a road map to your financial future; it’s another to stick to it.
-We all know it is easy to get diverted by life.
+We all know it’s easy to get diverted by life.
 And life itself can take some interesting turns.

-Your advisor will generally like to meet with you at least once a year, so that he or she can stay abreast of changes in your life and make sure your financial road map reflects those changes.
+Your advisor will generally like to meet with you at least once a year.
+This will help you stay on top of changes in your life.
+And make sure your financial road map reflects those changes.

 3. Greater peace of mind

-The Financial Planning Standards Council, which regulates the certified financial planner (CFP) designation, revealed similar findings in its Value of Financial Planning study.
-"Regardless of net worth, Canadians who engage Certified Financial Planner® professionals for their financial planning needs report that they are experiencing significantly higher levels of financial and emotional well-being," the study concluded.
+The Financial Planning Standards Council regulates the certified financial planner (CFP) designation.
+It revealed similar findings in its Value of Financial Planning study. .
+The report looked at Canadians who engage Certified Financial Planner® professionals for their financial planning needs, regardless of net worth.
+It concluded that those who do experience “significantly higher levels of financial and emotional well-being."

-In keeping with the role of developer of your financial strategy and coach of your financial journey, a relationship with an advisor tends to be long term.
+A relationship with an advisor tends to be long term.
+They have the important role of helping you develop your financial strategy.
+And coach of your financial journey.
 Planning, saving, protecting your wealth and moving to payout mode in retirement is a process, not a one-time event.

-“Clients are almost like family,” says Sun Life Financial advisor Brent McKay4, a 21-year veteran of McKay Insurance & Financial Services Inc. in Simcoe, Ont.
+“Clients are almost like family,” says Sun Life Financial advisor Brent McKay,4 of McKay Insurance & Financial Services Inc. in Simcoe, ON.
 “You get to know the intricacies of their lives — not just about their money.”

 1 Brian Burlacoff*, M.Acc., MBA, CFP®, CLU®, CHS, Burlacoff Financial Services Inc., Sun Life Financial advisor.
 2 Jacqueline Meunier*, Edmonton Downtown Financial Centre, Sun Life Financial advisor.
 3 Melanie Adams*, BA, PFP.
 Adams and Associates Financial Solutions Inc. , Sun Life Financial advisor.
-4 Brent McKay*, CFP®.
+4 Claude Montmarquette and Nathalie Viennot-Briot, “Advice creates strong value for Canadians,” The Investment Funds Institute of Canada (IFIC), 2016.
+5 Brent McKay*, CFP®.
 McKay Insurance & Financial Services Inc. , Sun Life Financial advisor.